 Disclaimer: This information is collated from official sources but general in nature.
 Entry requirements are subject to change at any time.
 Keep checking for the latest advice from your local government, embassy or consulate to confirm any visa or entry requirements before travel.

 Things around the world are gradually returning to normal as the global vaccine rollout gains momentum.
-While there is no set date for the resumption of full international travel, we at INTRO are monitoring the situation closely.
+We are monitoring the situation closely and will keep this article updated with any new info.
 So, can we travel to Thailand in 2021?
 Read on for the latest updates.

 AM I ALLOWED TO TRAVEL TO THAILAND?

-International travel to Thailand is permitted with prior approval.
-Currently, all travellers need to obtain a Certificate of Entry (CoE), a mandatory official document issued to those permitted to enter Thailand.
+International travel to Thailand is permitted.
+All travellers need to obtain a Certificate of Entry (CoE), a mandatory official document issued to those permitted to enter Thailand.
 A CoE can be issued by your local Thai embassy or through the Royal Thai Government's online platform.

 Most nationalities including the UK, Europe, Australia, NZ, Canada, USD, Scandinavia and Brazil will usually receive a 30-day visa exemption on arrival for free.
 If you would like a longer tourist visa or are not eligible for the visa exemption, you can apply for a visa at your nearest Thai consulate prior to entering Thailand.